ignatius2138/BackLog/README.md

 Gaming BackLog is a modern Android task management app designed to help users organize their gaming backlog with a clean and intuitive interface.

+**Attention**

+To use this app you need to add a file called secrets.properties to the root of your project folder and input yout twitch Api keys like this: client_id=your_client_id access_token=your_access_token

 **Key Features**

 1) Create, edit, and delete games from your backlog